 We drove about 14 kilometres north of Wynard, parked the car and then walked a few kilometres to the road block.
 The birding along this section of road was superb – and in a couple of hours we saw only a few trucks.
 John is more of a birder than I and over the course of the few hours we saw about six birds we’d never seen before.
 Not quite like the BIG YEAR but still very exciting.

-By no means was the trip a write-off – it just would have been that much better if the road wasn’t closed and more up to date information was available at the visitor’s centre.
+By no means was our trip a write-off.
+It just would have been that much better if the road wasn’t closed and more up to date information was available at the visitor’s centre.
 The area is certainly photogenic and any photographer will enjoy capturing the abundance of deserted buildings and farms – to say nothing of the birds and wildlife.

 Where do you stay near the Quill Lakes?